2021

 -

-This map presents all layers corresponding to "Marine aquculture" activities in the Atlantic area.
-For more information about this NACE code : https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_DTL_VIEW&StrNom=NACE_REV2&StrLanguageCode=FR&IntPcKey=18495314&IntKey=18495344&StrLayoutCode=HIERARCHIC&IntCurrentPage=1 Indicators collected are : - Business indicators per country - Number of persons employed and number of employees in full time equivalent units per NUTS 3 unit of the Atlantic Area - Tonnage produced per Atlantic NUTS3 unit - Value produced per Atlantic NUTS 3 unit
+This map presents all layers corresponding to "Holiday and other short-stay accommodation" activities in the Atlantic area.
+For more information about this NACE code : https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_NOM_DTL_VIEW&StrNom=NACE_REV2&StrLanguageCode=EN&IntPcKey=18513794&IntKey=18513824&StrLayoutCode=HIERARCHIC&IntCurrentPage=1 Indicators collected are : Number of places per NUTS 3 unit of the Atlantic Area

 -